 § 80 Good Housekeeping Where there’s a mess, you lose time and energy finding where and what to start on.
 Therefore, maintain a completely clean product and work environment continuously or at the end of each day.

 § 81 Whack the Mole Defects arise while adding new functionality.
-If their resolution is postponed, the pile up and impede development further.
-Therefore, As soon as defects are detected, developers should drop what they are doing and mitigate them immediately
+Postponing work on them causes them to pile up, which further impedes development.
+Therefore, as soon as the team discovers defects, developers should drop what they are doing and mitigate them immediately

 § 82 Definition of Done Mismatched understanding of 'done' in the team will produce varying quality in tasks.
 Done means that there's no more work left for that task.
 Therefore, the Development Team agrees on what Done means beforehand.